Home Best Vancouver Places Vancouver’s Best Shopping Districts, Malls and Markets Vancouver’s Made in the 604 Pop-Up Markets in 2026

 The markets feature artisan vendors and small local businesses.
 They are great events and admission is free!

-In 2025 Made in the 604 hosts markets at the locations and dates listed below.
+In early 2026 Made in the 604 hosts markets are at the locations and dates listed below.
 (There might be a few other ones too.)

-- April 5th & 6th in The Pipe Shop in North Vancouver
+• April 11th & 12th at the Pipe Shop in North Vancouver

-For full details about the markets and its events, see the Made in the 604 Markets website.
+For full details about the events, see the Made in the 604 Markets website.

 Made in the 604 Markets in Vancouver & the North Shore